 WHAT IS THE TEMPORARY CROWN MADE OF?

-The temporary crown is made of plastic and is shaped properly to match the affected tooth’s definition as close as possible.
+The temporary crown is constructed of plastic and is properly molded to closely resemble the contour of the damaged tooth.

 WHY DOES A TEMPORARY CROWN FALLS OFF?

 Various factors, either related to your temporary crown or the underlying tooth itself, can cause a temporary crown to come off.
 The structure of the tooth next to your temporary crown greatly affects how well it stays in place.

 These crowns are by nature intended to fall out, but for a number of reasons, they may do so too soon.
 This involves not getting regular dental care, having tooth decay return, or consuming extremely thick or sticky meals.
 The underlying bone structure may have changed since the crown was set, or your dentist may have installed the crown incorrectly.
 Bruxism is another element that contributes to a crown coming off (grinding or clenching your teeth).

 Some of the common reasons include:

 Follow the directions above if you’re in discomfort, but you should also take an over-the-counter pain reliever such ibuprofen (Advil, Motrin), which can help with pain and reduce swelling and inflammation.